By Rachel Broom, MPA, Consultant for Fundraising, Major Gifts

 Maria had been staring at the numbers on her computer screen for hours.
 Finally, she closed her laptop and headed home.

-back of her bedroom closet.
+While sleeping that night, Maria dreamed she found a safe hidden in the back of her bedroom closet.
 She knew the combination by heart, but the stress of the situation was making it impossible for her to remember it.
 Her mind was racing with thoughts of failure and disappointment.
 She needed this money to cover payroll that month.

 Finally, after what seemed like an eternity, the lock clicked open.
 She pulled the handle eagerly and opened the door.
 But to her horror, it was empty.
 She quickly woke up.
 She was grateful it was just a dream, yet she knew she had to find a solution to this problem – and soon.